Nicolas Jacques Pelletier: Execution

-Afterwards
+Aftermath

 Pelletier was the first person to be executed by guillotine.
-After the establishment of the Revolutionary Tribunal on 10 August, the guillotine moved to the Tuileries Palace.
+After the establishment of the Revolutionary Tribunal on 10 August, the guillotine was moved to the Tuileries Palace.
 Executions were held either at the Place du Carrousel before the palace or the Place de la Révolution beyond its garden.
 The Revolutionary Tribunal executed just 28 people; the vast majority were for violent crimes like Pelletier's, unlike the subsequent Reign of Terror.